Are You Ready?

-Please understand we are trying to find the best possible home for every pet at AHS and the best pet for every adopter.
+Please Note: We try to find the best possible home for every pet and the best pet for every adopter.
 Playing matchmaker isn’t always easy, so have patience as we look over your application for approval and try to find the best fit for you!

 $95 Adoption Fee includes: